doms/audio-graphs/README.md

-## visual features
+## Audio Graphs

-Allows you to get the audio features of a song
+Allows you to view the audio features of a song